JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 powers (generic function with 1 method)
 ```

 This syntax creates a tuple of values, and then this tuple is returned as a function output.
-It can be seen, if we call the `powers` function that returns the first four powers of the given variable `x`
+The `powers` function returns the first four powers of the input `x`.

 ```jldoctest functions
 julia> ps = powers(2)